Some 'Cheaper' Health Plans Have Surprising Costs

 "But it's an innovative way to put matters into the hands of patients as consumers," Hall says.
 "Let them deal directly with providers who insist on charging more than 140 percent of Medicare."

-Blue Cross spokesman Vevurka says My Choice has telephone advisers to help patients find providers and offer tips on how to negotiate a balance-bill.
+Blue Cross spokesman Vevurka says My Choice has telephone advisers to help patients find providers and offer tips on how to negotiate a balance bill.
 He would not disclose enrollment numbers for My Choice, which launched Jan.
 1, nor would he say how many providers have indicated they will accept the plan's payment levels.

 Still, the idea — based on what is sometimes called "reference pricing" or "Medicare plus" — is gaining attention.
 Under that method, hospitals are paid a rate based on what Medicare pays, plus an additional percentage to allow them a modest profit.